 Transitioning to a low-carbon economy will require substantial investment in the extractive, commodities, infrastructure and renewable energy sectors.
 Many of the resources needed to green the economy are to be found in complex and fragile environments where local and indigenous communities reside.
-Projects required to extract these resources, whether mining for critical and strategic minerals1 or building hydrodams or solar parks, can therefore lead to conflicts over land and resources, displacing local communities and exacerbating social tensions.
+Projects required to extract these resources, whether mining for critical minerals or building hydro-dams or solar parks, can therefore lead to conflicts over land and resources, displacing local communities and exacerbating social tensions.
 Private security providers contracted to protect such projects are thus critically positioned at the interface between companies and local and indigenous communities.